 Understand Your Pipeline Usage

-You can monitor your current usage of pipelines, pipeline hours, and storage units anytime on the Usage dashboard.
+You can monitor your current pipeline usage, pipeline hours, and document storage units (DSU) anytime on the Usage dashboard.

 Navigating the Usage Dashboard